hm-lang/core/proposals/README.md

 `array->int([1, 2, 3])` which would track as `int(...)` in the namespace of `array` so it's still technically ok.
 `array~int([1,2,3])`.
 But i'd prefer to keep that looking like a static method on `array` rather than a generic specification.
+TODO: how do we do narrow specifications for single type, e.g., `array value: nonnull := extend(...)` doesn't look right. maybe `array NonNull value := extend(...)`.  we'll probably need to make a namespace for each type, so we can do `myGeneric AnyType genericType := { ... }`. we'll probably need to allow chaining them, e.g., `myGeneric AnyType1 AnyType2 AnyType3 genericType := ...`.

 TODO: discuss how `null` can be used as a type in most places.  unless we want to explicitly allow for it only if we use `{id?}` for example.